Listen to the Children:

 Today, the Institute uses art, technology and education to create intergenerational environments where the voices of children of all ages can be encouraged and heard.
 It is vital that generations learn from one another.
 Together we can flourish.

-At the Institute we honor the voices of visionary children and wisdom figures as we go forward.
+At the Institute we honor the voices of visionary children and wisdom figures as we go forward into our Celebrating the Wisdom of Children of all Ages Project.